The labeled statement can be used with break

 A JavaScript statement. break

-can be used with looping labeled statements.
+can be used within labeled looping statements.

 or continue

+statement.
 Note that JavaScript has no goto

-statement, you can only use labels with break
+statement; you can only use labels with break

 or continue